 In general, the Nexus data import can be run on any system capable of running the EnSight client or simple Python applications.
 The key requirement is that the system have HTTP access to the system running the Nexus server.

-A Nexus server can be run in two modes:
+A Nexus server can be run in two different ways:

 A local Nexus server runs on the same system as the EnSight client and is not accessible from other systems.
 It can require a significant amount of disk space and in rare situations RAM.
 Disk space usage scales with the number of images and geometry objects stored in the database.
 An example database holding approximately 1000 items, including 10 movies and 4 3D geometry objects may use ~300MB of disk space.
 When idle, the RAM use is around 50MB, but can increase greatly depending on the complexity of the report operations.
 1GB of RAM is suggested for a large server.